learn-co-curriculum/ember-routes-dynamic-segments/README.md

   }
 });
 ```

-Actually...
-I lied.
+Actually... we lied.
 Here's some Ember Magic.
 If you named your dynamic segment after a model, it will try to look that model up automatically.

 ![MAGIC](http://media2.giphy.com/media/Es3FISPjOZzAA/200.gif)